cir63ez/modell/coding_chart.md

 ### Avoid long lines

-Conventionnaly, lines in while coding should not exceed 78 characters, based on monitors size
+Conventionally, lines in while coding should not exceed 78 characters, based on monitor size.

 ### One variable per line